bxlab/qbb2021/README.md

 * TAs will be available until 7 pm ET

 #### Location
-* Takes place in UTL398
+* Takes place in UTL398 for hybrid in-person students
+* Zoom for remote students

 #### Food
 * We will provide lunch